CANNA VIRUS DISEASE

 It doesn't kill plants but it causes foliage which is disfigured by spots and streaks.
-Later in the year these streaks turn brown, and the foliage becomes badly distorted with diseased and dead areas.
-The plants then look very sick, but they continue to grow and flower.
+Later these streaks turn brown, and the foliage becomes badly distorted with diseased and dead areas.
+The plants then look very sick, but they continue to grow vigorously, and flower.

 It is believed to be not transmitted in seeds.

 According to the author's experience, it is not retained in the soil, even in composted diseased canna foliage.
 If it was retained in the soil, he would not have been able to grow healthy cannas on the same land where diseased cannas were grown the year before.

 There is no cure, and diseased cannas should be destroyed.

 Incidentally, it is sometimes said that the stripes in varieties with striped foliage, such as 'Pretoria' (Syn 'Bengal Tiger'), 'Durban' (syn 'Phasion', 'Tropicanna).
 This is an incorrect assumption.